-Considering that the presence of RAS mutations will determine the treatment pathway, enabling more personalized treatments, European Society for Medical Oncology (ESMO) guidelines recommend RAS gene testing in mCRC tissue or liquid biopsy (LB) as a mandatory prerequisite prior to treatment with anti-EGFR antibodies[3].
-It has been hypothesized that tumor heterogeneity is related to the limited prognosis of mCRC, presenting a significant obstacle to the efficacy of current cancer therapy[10].
-After the first cycles of CT treatment of RAS-mutated mCRC patients, RAS-mutated alleles disappear, with conversion to RAS wt in 20% to 80% of the patients[4,6,11].
+Considering that the presence of RAS mutations will determine the treatment pathway, enabling more personalized treatments, the European Society for Medical Oncology (ESMO) guidelines recommend RAS gene testing in mCRC tissue or liquid biopsy (LB) as a mandatory prerequisite prior to treatment with anti-EGFR antibodies[3].
+It has been hypothesized that tumour heterogeneity is related to the limited prognosis of mCRC, presenting a significant obstacle to the efficacy of current cancer therapy[10].
+After the first cycles of CT treatment of RAS-mutated mCRC patients, RAS-mutated alleles disappear, with conversion to RAS wt in 20% to 80% of patients[4,6,11].
 LB with evaluation of cell-free DNA (cfDNA) has shown to be an adequate tool to monitor the conversion of RAS mutant mCRC into RAS wt (Neo-RAS wt)[12]; in accordance, ESMO guidelines recommend testing not only prior to anti-EGFR treatment but also after two lines of treatment.
-Furthermore, even though data is still scarce, Neo-RAS wt patients seem to benefit from anti-EGFR treatment[6,13,14] and, as such, a deeper understanding of the mechanisms and clinical implications of this possibility became warranted.
-In this case series, we performed a retrospective analysis of a series of 11 patients with mCRC who were studied in terms of RAS mutational state by LB, aiming to evaluate the impact of the collected data on the therapeutic decision, progression-free survival (PFS), and overall survival (OS).
+Furthermore, even though data are still scarce, Neo-RAS wt patients seem to benefit from anti-EGFR treatment[6,13,14] and, as such, a deeper understanding of the mechanisms and clinical implications of this possibility is warranted.
+In this case series, we retrospectively analyzed a series of 11 patients with mCRC who were studied in terms of RAS mutational state by LB, aiming to evaluate the impact of the collected data on the therapeutic decision, progression-free survival (PFS), and overall survival (OS).

 CASE PRESENTATION